SzymonNowakowski/DMRnet/README.md

        (we would expect to get the same results with the new version v.
 0.3.0 as were obtained in the summer of 2021 with v.
 0.2.0).

-       Care was taken to reproduce the same results, among others the calculations are started from the same seed values.
+       Care was taken to reproduce the same results, among others the new calculations in v.
+0.3.0 are started from the same seed values.
 However, calculations in v.
 0.2.0 were much less stable and required `try ... catch` block to complete.
 Thus, from the first failed (and restarted) calculation in v.
 0.2.0 the new and old results start to diverge.
 It does not eliminate possibility to compare the